 Career goals will be perhaps the most important consideration for prospective butchers.
 Many certificate programs are available, but each will have a slightly different area of focus and may or may not offer transferable credits.
 In the meat cutting and meat processing sector, an associate's degree is the highest available education.

 Aspiring butchers won't have any luck finding an online school.
 Meat cutting programs require hands-on training that cannot be achieved online.
 However, on-campus programs can be found at some community or technical colleges.
-Students looking at meat cutting programs will need to determine their career goals before choosing a school.
+Students looking at meat cutting programs will need to determine their career goals and the transfer opportunities before choosing a school.

 Students should be clear on what sort of position they ultimately want in the food industry before choosing a meat-cutting school.
 Certificates of completion in meat-cutting are ideal for students who wish to work in a grocery meat department or butcher shop; however, a certificate program in meat merchandising would be more appropriate for those who wish to find positions as buyers or supervisors.
 Associate degrees provide additional leverage with potential employers.